 The girls were included in the whole research process: They developed their own research question, made pictures about a topic of concern, told stories about their pictures and their lives and showed them to public with the hope to create awareness about their specific situation.
 The project is still in progress.
 More pictures and stories will be uploaded soon….

 Female refugees belong to a marginalised group of the population whose perspectives and voices are rarely included in the public discourse.
 The dominant visual representations of female refugees in media depict them as helpless victims or sexualized objects.
 These images contribute to harmful gender stereotypes that often trivialize violence against women and disregards women’s agency, voice, and their resources as survivors, protectors and providers.
-With this PhotoVoice project the research team wants to focus on the strengths and challenges of female refugees and give a voice to the most marginalized.
+With this PhotoVoice project the research team wants to focus on the strengths and challenges of female refugees and show the voice of the most marginalized.

 We are a group of black girls living in Italy on the Sardinian Island.
 We are waiting and hoping for our documents and freedom.
 For the moment we are living in a camp.
-With our picutures we want to show our lives, our strenghts and our difficulties.
+With our pictures we want to show our lives, our strengths and our difficulties.
 We are human beings and we want to be treated like that.
-We want to show that togehter we are strong because we are more than friends.
+We want to show that together we are strong because we are more than friends.
 We are an Immigrant Sisterhood!

 When I am walking on the street, old italian men think that all black girls are just prostitutes.
 They always say „Andiamo, andiamo“ or „Quanta costa“.
 They should stop to see all black girls like this, because not all black girls are like this.
 We have our own story, our own experiences.
 I want to say that we are all human beings and we don’t want to be seen only as sex objects.

 This is the holy virgin Mary.
 She is the mother of us all.
 I ask the Mother Mary for help to speak with her Son.
 She helps me to put my life on the right path.
 She speaks for us.
 Every morning in the reception center I pray.
 This is my happiness.